21 Summer

-"21 Summer" is a song by recorded American country music duo Brothers Osborne.
+"21 Summer" is a song recorded by American country music duo Brothers Osborne.
 The song was released in February 2016 as the duo's fourth single overall and the third from the album Pawn Shop.
 Duo members John and T.J.
 Osborne co-wrote the song with Craig Wiseman.

 Content

 The song is a nostalgic song recalling a former love that the narrator had in the summertime.
 John Osborne said, "It’s about looking back on a time in your life, regardless of how a previous relationship went.
 Whatever went wrong seemed to drift away and you only remember the glow of it, and the beauty of it and the importance of it."

 The brothers originally cut a demo of the song featuring a vocal hook.
 When recording the full version of the song with producer Jay Joyce, the hook was played on John's guitar and echoed by the brothers' sister, Natalie, along with bassist Pete Sternberg and Lucie Silvas, who is John Osborne's wife.
 Drummer Adam Box plays a muted snare drum with a mallet.
 The brothers said that they wanted the song to have a vibe similar to a Jackson Browne song.

 After coming out as gay in February 2021, T.J.
 Osborne revealed that "21 Summer" was written about his first heartbreak when his relationship ended with a man he was dating in secret and he was unable to talk about it with anyone.
 Speaking to Time, he explained “I was mad that no one knew why I was hurting.
 There are so many times I’ve sung that song and wanted to cry.
 People love that song, but the emotion of it is deeper than they even realize.”